Daizee Haze: Other promotions (2003–2011)

 When Total Nonstop Action Wrestling (TNA) appeared on weekly pay-per-view Haze was booked to make several appearances.
 Her first came on February 22, 2003, for syndicated television show Xplosion where she wrestled MsChif.
 Haze continued making appearances as the valet and occasional tag team partner of Matt Sydal.
 On the July 2, 2003 episode of Xplosion, Haze and Sydal were defeated in a mixed tag team match by Julio Dinero and Alexis Laree, and on the February 4, 2004, episode Haze was defeated by Trinity in a singles match.
 She also lost a match to Nurse Veronica, which saw Veronica humiliate Haze by diapering her after securing the victory.

 Haze participated in two ChickFight tournaments.
 Her first came in September 2006 at ChickFight VI in 2006 in which Haze faced the defending champion Cheerleader Melissa in the first round.
 The two wrestled to a thirty-five-minute draw, which mean that they both advanced to the second round, where they had a three-way match, also involving Allison Danger.
 Haze won the match, and then defeated KAORU in the finals to win the ChickFight VI tournament.
 The following year, Haze was in the tournament again, and defeated Skye in the first round, before losing to Eden Black in the semi-finals.

 On the May 1, 2008, episode of TNA Impact!
 Haze made her return to TNA, using the alternate spelling of "Daisy Haze", in a losing effort to Cheerleader Melissa.
 Haze was also interviewed by Jeremy Borash on the May 1, 2008 edition of TNA Today.

 In early 2009 Haze, under the ring name Marley Sebastian, took part in the tapings of the new all women wrestling show Wrestlicious, which premiered on MavTV and BiteTV on March 1, 2010.
 Her ring name was shortened to just Marley upon her debut on the fourth episode on March 24, in which she was defeated by Sierra Sheraton.

 On June 21, 2009, Haze defeated Portia Perez, Jessica James and Sara Del Rey to win Anarchy Championship Wrestling's first annual American Joshi Queen of Queens tournament.

 Haze appeared on Dragon Gate USA's first pay-per-view Enter the Dragon, which was taped on July 25, 2009, and aired on September 4, accompanying BxB Hulk to the ring.

 Retirement

 Following her loss of the Shimmer Tag Team Championship on October 1, 2011, Haze retired from professional wrestling.
 On November 29, 2012, Haze made a one-night return as she accompanied MsChif for her match against Sean Vincent at a Dynamo Pro Wrestling event.

 Personal life

-Haze studied Exercise Science at university.
+Sharp studied Exercise Science in college.
 She also designs and sews wrestling apparel.